udaybjoshi/elt_nyc_collision/README.md

 The database connection details are stored in the `config/db_config.py` file.
 This script reads credentials from the `.env` file and establishes a connection to the MySQL database.

 ## Notes
-- Make sure the PostgreSQL service is running before executing the ETL pipeline.
+- Make sure the MySQL service is running before executing the ETL pipeline.
 - If you encounter connection issues, verify the `.env` file and database settings.